Icehotel (Jukkasjärvi): Hotel

 The entire hotel is made out of snow and ice blocks from the Torne River; even the glasses in the bar are made of ice.
 Each spring, around March, Icehotel harvests tons of ice from the frozen Torne River and stores it in a nearby production hall with room for over 900 t of ice and 27000 t of snow.
-The ice is used for creating Icebar designs and ice glasses, which are used for ice sculpting classes, events and product launches all over the world while the snow is used for building a strong structure for the building.
+The ice is used for creating Icebar designs and ice glasses, which are used for ice sculpting classes, events, and product launches all over the world, while the snow is used for building a strong structure for the building.
 About 900 t of what is left is used in the construction of the next Icehotel.

 The Icehotel in Jukkasjärvi is known to be the biggest hotel of ice and snow in the world, spanning over some 6,000 m2.
-Each suite is unique and the architecture of the hotel is changed each year, as it is rebuilt from scratch.
-Each year, artists submit their ideas for suites, and a jury selects about 50 artists to create the church, Icebar, reception, main hall and suites.
+Each suite is unique, and the architecture of the hotel is changed each year as it is rebuilt from scratch.
+Each year, artists submit their ideas for suites, and a jury selects about 50 artists to create the church, Icebar, reception, main hall, and suites.
 When spring comes, everything melts away and returns to the Torne River.
 The Icehotel only exists between December and April, and has been listed as one of the Seven Wonders of Sweden.

 The northern hemisphere's aurora borealis can be seen during the winter months in the location.

 Documentaries that focus on this hotel have been aired on the Discovery Channel, National Geographic., BBC (on Amazing Hotels: Life Beyond the Lobby) and Channel 5.
 The hotel appeared in a sketch about Sweden in one of the shows of the Eurovision Song Contest 2013, courtesy of Lynda Woodruff.
 The Icehotel has guests from many countries, and it is reported that over one million guests have visited since its creation, although a large proportion of guests visit without staying overnight.

+In 2016, Ice Hotel 365 was announced, which was a permanent version of an Ice Hotel available all year-round.

 Church

 The local parish of Jukkasjärvi, part of the Swedish Church, runs the Ice Church.
 Following co-operation with the Icehotel, the Swedish Church operates the Ice Church as a regular church.
 Each year the church is consecrated at the Christmas Day service.
-During the winter period around 140 couples get married and about 20 children are baptized.
-Characteristics of a wedding in the Ice Chapel are the cold, the stillness, and a cappella singing.
+During the winter period, around 140 couples get married and about 20 children are baptized there.
+Characteristics of a wedding in the Ice Church are the cold, the stillness, and a cappella singing.

 Reverend Jan-Erik Kuoksu from the Jukkasjärvi parish started the Ice Church.
 During his 17 years of service, he united 1,500 couples and baptized many children.
 Kuoksu worked alone as the priest in the Ice Church for the first 14 years.
 His wife, Lisbeth, volunteers as a church usher.